 It is recognised that a student may seek out an individual teacher/adult to share information specifically about abuse or neglect, or they may talk spontaneously, individually or in a group when staff or volunteers are present.
 In these situations, our staff are required to:

-- Provide a safe space all students including LGBTQ+ and for them to speak out or share concerns with a member of staff - Listen to the student and allow them to freely recall significant events and without asking leading questions. - Reassure the student but tell them that a record of the information given will be made and do this.
-Include times, settings and others present.
-Record the student's demeanour as well as what is said. - Explain that they cannot promise to keep confidential anything that is said if the matter is related to child protection or abuse. - Explain that help may be required to keep them safe, but do not ask the student to repeat their account of events to anyone else. - Recognise it may only be the first incident reported, rather than representative of a singular incident and that trauma can impact memory, so they may not be able to recall all details or timeline of abuse - Keep in mind that certain students may face additional barriers to telling someone because of their disability, gender, ethnicity and/or sexual orientation - Reflect back, using the child's language, when hearing a report
+- Provide a safe space for all students including LGBTQ+ and for them to speak out or share concerns with a member of staff. - Listen to the student and allow them to freely recall significant events without asking leading questions. - Reassure the student but tell them that a record of the information given will be made.
+Record the information, include date, time and others present.
+Record the student's demeanour as well as what is said. - Explain that confidentiality cannot be promised if the matter is related to child protection or abuse. - Explain that help may be required to keep them safe, but do not ask the student to repeat their account of events to anyone else until further advice is sought. - Recognise it may only be the first incident reported, rather than representative of a singular incident and that trauma can impact memory, so they may not be able to recall all details or timeline of abuse. - Keep in mind that certain students may face additional barriers to telling someone because of their disability, gender, ethnicity and/or sexual orientation. - Reflect back, using the child's language, when hearing a report.